tomruk/porcupette/README.md

 ## Prerequisites

-Porcupette is tested and supported on Linux. `xdg-settings` (as part of the `xdg-utils` package) is needed (but not required) to set porcupette as your default browser on Linux systems.
+Porcupette was tested and supported on Linux GNOME (X11 and Wayland). `xdg-settings` (as part of the `xdg-utils` package) is needed (but not required) to set porcupette as your default browser on Linux systems.

 ## Usage